fplll/fpylll/README.rst

 Attribution & License
 ---------------------

+**fpylll** is maintained by Martin Albrecht.

+The following people have contributed to **fpylll**

+- Martin Albrecht
+- Guillaume Bonnoron
+- Leo Ducas
+- Omer Katz

 We copied a decent bit of code over from Sage, mostly from it’s fpLLL interface.

 **fpylll** is licensed under the GPLv2+.